 Number of heat pump-ready homes in your county

-After mining the “big data” in the BER database, we now know how many homes in each county are heat pump-ready.
+After mining the BER database, we now know how many homes in each county are heat pump-ready.
 We also know how many of these homes are currently using an oil boiler or solid fuel system.
-There are a particularly high number of heat pump-ready homes in Dublin, Cork, Limerick, Galway and Kerry but all counties have significant numbers.
-It is worth stressing that the Government is particularly keen to ensure that homes on oil and solid fuel make the transition to heat pumps.
+There are a particularly high number of heat pump-ready homes in Dublin, Cork, Limerick, Galway and Kerry.
+However, all counties have significant numbers.
+The Government is particularly keen to ensure that homes on oil and solid fuel make the transition to heat pumps.

 Heat pump-ready homes are defined as homes with a Heat Loss Indicator of 2.0 Watts/Kelvin/m2, or 2.3 with some caveats.
 The Heat Loss Indicator brings all U-values and ventilation values together in one figure.
 Over 350,000 homes have a heat loss indicator of 2.3 or less and 196,000 have a HLI of 2.0 or less.